NicKAnderson038/github-workflows-aws-infrastructure/README.md

  - An OIDC Provider in IAM which will permit GitHub Actions to assume a specific role.
  - A simple Lambda function which will be deployed as an example.

-Please see [Myles Medium story](https://medium.com/@mylesloffler/using-github-actions-to-deploy-a-cdk-application-f28b7f792f12#a16e) as a guide for using the contents of his [repository](https://github.com/myles2007/story-Using-Github-Actions-to-Deploy-a-CDK-Application).
+Please see the [Medium story](https://medium.com/@mylesloffler/using-github-actions-to-deploy-a-cdk-application-f28b7f792f12#a16e) as a guide for using the contents of this [repository](https://github.com/myles2007/story-Using-Github-Actions-to-Deploy-a-CDK-Application).

 <br/>